AlexEngelhardt-old/AWS-scripts/README.md

 Then, use the .sh scripts from this repository to quickly install the necessary software for a specific taks and set up your environment.

 Finally, launch a docker container for the Jupyter Notebook by issuing 'make' (which in turn calls `docker-compose`)

+### Finally:

+Point your browser to `http://ec2-18-219-46-100.us-east-2.compute.amazonaws.com:8888` (replace your hostname obv) and pray.

+You'll need to issue a last `sudo docker container exec c5fc jupyter notebook list` (get the container ID by `sudo docker container ls`.
+Paste the token into the web browser and off you go!